CER-REC/BERDI_CIBER/documentation/Standards/git.md

 ```
 docs(Standards/Git): Adds Conventional Commits as a commit standard

-Committizen has been installed and provides `git cz` alias for guided commit messages
+Commitizen has been installed and provides `git cz` alias for guided commit messages

 Issues Affected: 1114
 ```

-[Committizen](https://commitizen.github.io/cz-cli/) has been installed and will provide a guided commit message workflow when running `npm run cz`.
-This can be aliased to `git cz` by running `npm install -g committizen`.
+[Commitizen](https://commitizen.github.io/cz-cli/) has been installed and will provide a guided commit message workflow when running `npm run cz`.
+This can be aliased to `git cz` by running `npm install -g commitizen`.
 This will simplify the process of writing a good commit message, but the message may still be written manually.